linuxunderground/eid-mw-sdk-python/README.md

 See the LICENSE file for the full text of the license.

 Any suggestions or improvements are welcome.
-Send them to vincent.hardy.be@gmail.com
+Send them to vincent.hardy@linuxunderground.be

 Homepage: https://github.com/linuxunderground/eid-mw-sdk-python

 ## PyKCS11

-You will find PyKCS11 at https://pypi.python.org/pypi/pykcs11
+You will find PyKCS11 at https://pypi.org/project/PyKCS11/

 Gentoo users can easily install PyKCS11 with the ebuild available at the [linuxunderground overlay](https://github.com/linuxunderground/gentoo.overlay/tree/master/dev-python/PyKCS11).